 Cost factors include load calculation, energy efficiency ratings, and the brand.

-The estimate for the cost is only a ball park figure, the actual cost can differ according to the basic work performed, and the service conditions.
-The cost estimates include: local materials, delivery of equipment, and transportation. cost of preparing site for.
+The estimate for the cost is only a ballpark figure, the actual cost can differ according to the basic work performed, and the service conditions.
+The cost estimates include local materials, delivery of equipment, transportation, and the cost of preparing the site.

 The average cost to buy a brand new ac unit is $2,442.50.